 Make the Most of Your Visuals

 Imagery in general is important with regards to SEO.
-Optimizing your images is a great place to start in order to improve SEO efforts, as well as user experience.
+Optimizing your images is a great place to start in order to improve SEO efforts for lawyer websites, dental websites, cosmetic websites, and eye care specialists websites.
+Optimizing images also helps with user experience.
 Incorporating imagery to help the search engines better understand your site content is always a positive strategy.

 The key with utilizing imagery of any kind is to ensure that it is relevant to the message you are trying to convey while also helping convey that message to the end user.